-• Once having been introduced, is later attached to a different and/or larger piece of legislation before it has been thoroughly and properly vetted.
+• Once having been introduced, is later attached to a different and/or larger piece of legislation before it has been thoroughly and properly vetted and heard by both chambers of the General Assembly.

 Locally elected boards of education

 Control of the public school system by locally elected board members produces an educational system designed to meet the needs of the community's children.
 The locally elected school board provides citizens with a direct means to influence local education policies, programs, costs and outcomes.